-Attendance is mandatory for all teams Location is Tamitik Arena, starting at 6:15pm
+Attendance is mandatory for all teams Location is Tamitik Arena, starting at 6:00pm

 Teams playing immediately before and after will be in full gear, other teams in game day dress code under HOME jersey and shoes appropriate for walking on ice surface.
 Please bring along an extra jersey to be used as a flag.
 We will have a U9 representative for KMHA escort your team out to the ice carrying your Jersey.
+Teams are asked to arrive for 5:45pm to go over what is to happen during the opening ceremonies.